 REFRIGERATOR – That’s right!
 Even your refrigerator and icemaker use a heating element.
-The refrigerator uses a heating element/defrost heater assembly for the defrost cycle and the icemaker uses a heating element to heat up the icemaker tray so the ice will loosen and can be kicked out at the end of a cycle.
+The refrigerator uses a heating element/defrost heater assembly for the defrost cycle and the icemaker uses a heating element to heat up the icemaker tray so the ice will loosen from the ice mold and can be kicked out at the end of a cycle.

 OVEN – Your electric oven uses two different heating elements, it uses a bake element for the bake setting and a broil for the broil setting.
 The bake element is located on the bottom of the oven’s interior and the broil element is located on the top of the oven’s interior.